nim-lang/Nim/doc/manual_experimental.md

   result.x = 1
 ```

 In the example above `CppClass` has a deleted default constructor.
-Notice how by using the constructor syntax, one can call the appropiate constructor.
+Notice how by using the constructor syntax, one can call the appropriate constructor.

 Notice when calling a constructor in the section of a global variable initialization, it will be called before `NimMain` meaning Nim is not fully initialized.